 Gravitational wave detectors are in many ways the most sensitive instruments ever built and have opened a new window to the universe.
-The steadily growing number of discoveries helps us develop a better understanding of the universe and probe for exciting new fundamental physics.
+The steadily growing number of discoveries helps us develop a better understanding of our cosmic setting and probe for exciting new fundamental physics.

 The Centre for Gravitational Astrophysics offers a collaborative, diverse, and supportive research environment across the full breadth of gravitational wave discovery.
 The Centre is a joint effort of RSAA and RSPhys, and hosts a node of the ARC Centre of Excellence for Gravitational Wave Discovery (OzGrav).

 Computational and programming skills (e.g. Python, MATLAB, Finite Element Analysis) are recommended.
 A working knowledge and laboratory experience with optics and lasers is useful but not required.
 The project scope can be adjusted according to student level.